LFPy/LFPy/documentation/sources/information.rst

 By far the simplest solution relying on no source code compilation.

 1. Download and install Anaconda using the 64-bit graphical installer from http://continuum.io/downloads
-2. Download and install the 64-bit Debian/Ubuntu .deb file with NEURON from http://www.neuron.yale.edu/neuron/download
+2. Download and install the 64-bit Mac .dmg file with NEURON from http://www.neuron.yale.edu/neuron/download
 3. Edit your .bash_profile or similar file located in the $HOME folder, e.g., by calling in the Terminal.app "open -t $HOME/.bash_profile", to include the lines:

 ::